nfriedly/sweetspot/readme.md

     heroku addons:create sendgrid
     heroku config:set EMAIL=<your email>

-Optionally set it up to also check Facebook for new sweepstakes:

-    heroku config:set FB_USERNAME=<your email/phone number on your facebook account>
-    heroku config:set FB_PASSWORD=<your facebook password>

 Finally, push your code and then disable the default web worker that heroku creates:

     git push heroku